-Dr. Masha Livhits was trained as an Endocrine Surgeon under the close mentorship of Dr. Michael Yeh.
+Dr. Masha Livhits is an Endocrine Surgeon and Assistant Professor of Surgery at UCLA.
 An exceptional achiever since childhood, she attended college at the age of 12 through the highly competitive Early Entrance Program at California State University, Los Angeles.
 She then received her medical degree at Washington University School of Medicine in St. Louis and was awarded the prestigious Sarnoff Foundation genetics research grant.

 Dr. Livhits completed her general surgery training and endocrine surgery fellowship at UCLA.
 She is certified by the American Board of Surgery and is a member of the American College of Surgeons.
 Dr. Livhits has published widely in the area of improving surgical outcomes and quality of care.
 She is dedicated to combining knowledge learned through research with her experience as a surgeon to deliver the best care to her patients.
 Her clinical and research interests include parathyroid disease, benign and malignant thyroid tumors, adrenal masses, and familial endocrine disorders.
 She helped to pioneer the new technique of single incision retroperitoneoscopic adrenalectomy in North America.
 She has an ongoing clinical trial to study molecular testing for thyroid nodules